AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-tags.md

 If you have a previous setup that relies on different fields, you can continue to use those.
 To set Experience Platform connector profile identity fields, you must set the following fields:

-- `personalEmail` - Account events only - follow the steps under account events
+- `personalEmail` - Account events only - follow the steps outlined above for account events
-- `personID` - All events:
+- `personID` - All other events:

-  - If you are already capturing `ECID` in Tags, you can set `personID` in all of your Adobe Experience Platform Web SDK rules to `%ECID%`.
+  - If you are already capturing `ECID` in tags, you can set `personID` in all of your Adobe Experience Platform Web SDK rules to `%ECID%`.
-  - To capture `ECID` in Tags, you must add a **Custom Code** action to your send event rules following the [Tags documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/extension/accessing-the-ecid.html).
+  - To capture `ECID` in tags, you must add a **Custom Code** action to your send event rules following the [Tags documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/extension/accessing-the-ecid.html).
+See the example below.

 ### Example